Nähanleitung Mantel Luzie

 The back facing is sewn right sides together with the front facing and the seam allowances are ironed apart.

 Now it's time for the collar.
-I also sewed on the fur version for comparison (side tip: use an FFP2 mask when cutting and processing the fur, otherwise you're bound to end up with sneezing fits).
+I also sewed on the fur version for comparison (side tip: use an FFP2 mask when you cut and work with the fur, otherwise you're bound to end up sneezing :).

 The upper and lower collars are sewn together right sides together and, as with the lapel, the seam allowance is trimmed in the curve.